hackcollective/wind-curtailment/README.md

 ### BM units
 Q: How do we make sure new BM units are being used?

-A: Currently we manually update them every 6 months (or so).
-This is done by running the `scripts/update_bm_units.py` script.
-This script will fetch the latest BM units from the Elexon API and the update the csv in `data/BMU.csv`.

-TODO
+A: We have a Github actions that runs once a month.
+This adds any new BM units to a PR which can then be merged in.

+Q: How can i get the data?

+A: You can log on to the app, and download the data at the bottom. if possible remember to site us using the DOI above.